 How we navigate through this crisis will be the main focus of all the branches of government in the next term.
 Already some in Concord are demanding increases to the business taxes to help prop up revenues that were lost.
 Some are even calling for extending the lockdown in a modified form until a vaccine can be found.
 That’s the wrong approach.
 Reopening the economy, with sensible and targeted measures to protect the most vulnerable in our population, is the only way forward.
 Increasing taxes on businesses after they have been dealt an unprecedented body blow could plunge us into an economic chasm that we’ll never be able to crawl out of.
 We can’t let that happen.

-The last 20 years of my life have been spent working hard in the manufacturing sector.
-I know that for New Hampshire to continue to succeed it must be able to compete with the best that's out there.
-I believe it can.
+The last 25 years of my life have been spent working hard in the manufacturing sector.
+I know that for New Hampshire to continue to succeed it must emerge from the virus situation with a clear and confident plan that allows it to be able to compete with the best that's out there.
+I believe it will.
 I want to return to Concord to continue to be your voice for restraint.
 I want to preserve personal freedoms, and help create an environment that will provide the potential for all the citizens of this state to succeed.